timeplus-io/proton/examples/nginx-grafana-metabase/README.md

 Just like in the previous article, the stream also has 12 columns.
 Each column is randomly assigned a `default` value as you can see on lines 4 - 30.

-Using the line numbers 4 - 30 as reference, the table below goes over each column and the database [functions](https://docs.timeplus.com/functions) used to generate its `default` value.
+Using the line numbers 4 - 30 as reference, the table below goes over each column and the database [functions](https://docs.timeplus.com/functions) used to generate test data.
 | Line  | Column | `default` |
 |------|--------|------------------|
 | 4 | `remote_ip` | [`random_in_type('ipv4')`](https://docs.timeplus.com/functions_for_random#random_in_type): returns a random [ipv4](https://docs.timeplus.com/datatypes) representing a user's IP address. |